 Eliminating drafts is one of the most important things you can do for your flock in the winter.
 Drafts eliminate a hen’s most important defense against the cold, feather fluffing.
 If a draft is constantly blowing on your birds, it will disrupt their warm air pockets between their feathers and their skin, causing a chill.
 At the very least drafts lead to uncomfortable chickens, and the worst, they lead to hypothermia and death.

 To eliminate drafts in the coop, ensure all windows and doors are closed on cold days.
 Seal up cracks and crevices that are on the same level as your birds when they’re walking on the floor, in nesting boxes, or on the roost.

 Ventilation is super important in the winter.
 Many people work so hard at eliminating drafts in their coop that they seal up every gap and crevice so tight that air can’t get in or out.
 This is a huge no-no!
-With the coop closed up tight, moisture, ammonia, dust, and carbon dioxide get trapped inside, leading to a myriad of health problems in your flock.
+With the coop closed up tight, moisture, ammonia, dust, and carbon dioxide get trapped inside.
+That can lead to a myriad of health problems in your flock.

 So yes, eliminate drafts that blow directly on your chickens, but make sure there is plenty of air circulating in your coop.
-We like to suggest either drilling holes in the coop wall near the ceiling, or cutting some windows up at the top of the coop and covering them with hardware cloth to keep out pests and predators.
+We like to suggest either drilling holes in the coop wall near the ceiling or cutting some windows up at the top of the coop.
+Cover them with hardware cloth to keep out pests and predators.
 This will allow stinky, polluted air to escape, and clean, fresh air to come in.